anayahall/are-ps2/README.md

 Note: *git checkout* will create a new branch with the supplied name if none exists yet.
 You can also use *git checkout* to switch to an existing branch, like master.

+*more information on commiting changes in branches to come!*